romkatv/powerlevel10k/README.md

 since fixed.
 They don't see much traction but at least the devs and users know about them.

-Improvements to [libgit2](https://github.com/libgit2/libgit2/issues/4230#issuecomment-471710359) are being upstremed.
+Improvements to [libgit2](https://github.com/libgit2/libgit2/issues/4230#issuecomment-471710359) are being upstreamed.
 There are 3 independent optimizations and it's not yet clear whether all of them will make it but there is a good chance they will.

 ### Is there an AUR package for Powerlevel10k?